fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/apache-spark/03-ingest-pipeline.md

-# Lab 03: Ingest data with a pipeline
+# Exercise 3: Ingest data with a pipeline

 ### Estimated Duration: 90 minutes